0%

 #Common Queries and Solutions

-To enhance JWT authentication security:
+Good question.
+Don't just follow tutorials blindly.
+To seriously enhance JWT authentication security:

 5. Validate tokens rigorously: On every protected backend route, verify the token's signature, expiration, and issuer.
+Don't trust it implicitly.

 7. Rotate JWT secrets regularly: Change your JWT_SECRET periodically, especially in production.
+Don't let it sit stale for years.

 When should I consider alternatives to a React/Node.js stack for Gen AI projects?

-2. Minimal Backend Logic: For simple AI integrations without complex user management or data storage, a serverless function (e.g., AWS Lambda, Google Cloud Functions) directly invoked by the frontend might be more efficient and cost-effective than a persistent Node.js server.
+2. Minimal Backend Logic: For simple AI integrations without complex user management or data storage, a serverless function (e.g., AWS Lambda, Google Cloud Functions) directly invoked by the frontend might be far more efficient and cost-effective than a persistent Node.js server.

 #Essential Verification Checklist